sporsho/sporsho.github.io/3DUnOutDet.md

 ### Authors: Abu Mohammed Raisuddin, Idriss Gouigah, and Eren Erdal Aksoy
 # 3D-UnOutDet Source Code: [Click Here](https://github.com/sporsho/3DUnOutDet)
 # 3D-UnOutDet Supplementary Information: [Click to see Supplementary Information](3DUnOutDet_Suppli.pdf)
+# Acknowledgement
+Nisa B. Nar has been acknowledged for annotating some point clouds.

+Segments.ai has been acknowledged for giving us free academic license to use their annotation tool for academic research.
+Segments.ai has been cited in the paper which will be visible upon publishing the article.

 # 3D-UnOutDet Videos
 ## DeSnowing with 3D-UnOutDet in WADS dataset
 [![DeSnowing WADS with 3D-UnOutDet](https://img.youtube.com/vi/cuhVL43Ec5Q/0.jpg)](https://www.youtube.com/watch?v=cuhVL43Ec5Q)